objcio/articles/swift-functions.md

 // Mr. Roboto's lucky number is 38
 ```

 In Objective-C, using blocks as parameters is popular for completion and error handlers in methods that execute an asynchronous operation.
+This should continue to be a popular pattern in Swift as well.

 ## Access Controls